martinthomson/quic-tls/draft-thomson-quic-tls.md

   designs are likely to be equally good.
 The point of this document is to articulate a coherent single design.
 Notes like this throughout the document are used describe points where alternatives were considered.

+Note:

+: This is a rough draft.
+Many details have not been ironed out.
+Ryan is not responsible for any errors or omissions.

 ## Notational Conventions